 Health Benefits of Prenatal DHA

-How exactly can DHA help support pregnancy?
+How exactly can DHA help support a healthy pregnancy?
 DHA (and Omega-3 fatty acids in general) may provide a number of health benefits during pregnancy.
 For one thing, DHA is prominent in the brain and eyes—and research has found that DHA (along with choline and folate) during pregnancy may help support a developing brain.
 All in all, it’s a key, researched component of a prenatal regimen.*

 †Key omega-3s = DHA+EPA.
 There is no established Daily Value but experts suggest 250 mg per day of DHA+EPA.*